 - Success is defined as every household, every school, and every public health facility/clinic in a defined geographic region—like a district, municipality to city—having access to improved water and sanitation services.

 - Recognizes that all role players—including governments and communities—have a financial stake in the program from the start, and that without long-term financial inputs from the permanent players we cannot hope for Everyone Forever.
 Ultimately, local institutions have to be able to afford and manage the system in place.
-As such, sweat equity is no longer enough—communities and local governments must put money on the table so that Water For People funds are used catalytically.
-Real success will be judged on whether Water For People investments in the program actually decrease over time as local resources are generated and allocated to Everyone Forever.
+As such, sweat equity is no longer enough—communities and local governments must put money on the table so that funds are used catalytically.
+Real success will be judged on whether investments in the program actually decrease over time as local resources are generated and allocated to Everyone Forever.

-- Water For People will monitor field results for at least 10 years, with the overall goal being that, during these 10 years, monitoring capacity and responsibility are firmly embedded within communities and government.
+- Development agencies will monitor field results for at least 10 years, with the overall goal being that, during these 10 years, monitoring capacity and responsibility are firmly embedded within communities and government.
 The data will be publicly available and accessible by communities, government, donors, and the international development community.

 - That Everyone Forever programming leads from full coverage at district levels to national level so that the success of Everyone Forever creates the conditions for countries worldwide freeing them from water and sanitation aid dependency.